 Calandrinia named after Jean-Louis Calandrini (1703-1758), a Swiss scientist, professor of mathematics and philosophy.
-Brevipedata from the Latin 'brevis' meaning short and 'pedatum' meaning like a foot; Unsure what this is referring to.
+Brevipedata from the Latin 'brevis' meaning short and 'pedatum' meaning like a foot, possible referring to the short pedicel on the flower..

 Distribution and status

 Found scattered on Eyre Peninsula, Yorke Peninsula, Kangaroo Island, southern Mount Lofty Ranges and the South-east of South Australia, growing on coastal sand dunes.
 Also found in Western Australia.
 Native.
 Common in South Australia.
 Common in Western Australia.

 Herbarium regions: Eyre Peninsula, Southern Lofty, Kangaroo Island, South Eastern, Green Adelaide